-If you have a gene mutation that raises your risk, you may need to think about whether to tell other family members who might also be at increased risk.
-Telling them might help them decide if they should get tested or adopt some of the approaches to try to lower their risk.
+If you have a positive test result (a gene mutation that raises your risk), you may need to think about sharing the information with other family members who might also be at increased risk.
+This information could possibly be life-changing, because telling them might help them decide if they should also get genetic counseling and testing and/or adopt some of the approaches to try to lower their own risk.

-On the other hand, some test results may cause more anxiety than anything else, and some family members may not want to know their own risk.
+Genetic test results can also cause anxiety, and some family members may not want to know their risk.
 This is especially true if there’s not much they can do with the results.
 You might want to speak with family members before you get tested to find out if they want to know your results.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.